 Note: Make sure you don't quit the Dropbox app during the whole process.

-Windows PC users can use Duplicate Cleaner by Digital Volcano to get the job done.
+Windows PC users can also use Cisdem Duplicate Finder to get the job done.

 1. Follow the steps in Part 1 to sync your Dropbox files to your computer.